lalvarezguillen/octopus-challenge/README.md

 ### Handling secrets securily

-* Avoid including production/staging secrets in the repo
+* Avoid including production secrets in the repo
-* Avoid including production/staging secrets in the container build
+* Avoid including production secrets in the container build
 * Environment variables should be a non-terrible way to inject sensitive information when launching the services
-* Docker Secrets should be the preferred alternative, if the infrastructure permits.
+* Docker Secrets should be the preferred alternative, if the infrastructure permits, since it handles most of the security for us..
+I've made the decision of use this Docker Secrets in this version of the project

 ## Hacking on the project